Ibrahim-Furkan-Yaygin/Structural-Analysis-Toolkit/Module_1_Truss_Solver/Examples_and_Validation/Warren_Truss/README.md

 ---

-## 7. Conclusion

-This example demonstrates the complete workflow of the 2D Truss Solver, from CAD geometry import to automated finite element analysis and visual post-processing.
-By successfully parsing a DXF file, identifying node-element connectivity, and applying boundary conditions directly in MATLAB, the solver provides a streamlined alternative for fast structural evaluations without manual mesh creation.

-Furthermore, the full agreement with ANSYS Mechanical Student Version validates the mathematical formulation and stiffness matrix assembly of the code.
+The full agreement with ANSYS Mechanical Student Version validates the mathematical formulation and stiffness matrix assembly of the code.

-Overall, this benchmark confirms both the operational efficiency of the CAD-integrated workflow and the numerical precision of the MATLAB solver.